 (e) The percent binder application rate, gallons per square yard.
 The adjustment factor shall be included if specified in the contract plans.

 (f) The aggregate application rate, pounds per square yard.

-409.3.1.1 The target binder application rates for each aggregate grade, as found in Sec 1003, shall be:
+409.3.1.1 The generic binder application rates for each aggregate grade, as found in Sec 1003, shall be: